 OP_CLI_PATH

-Here's an example configuration in a declarative Jenkinsfile:
+Here's an example configuration for Connect in a declarative Jenkinsfile:

 pipeline {